hirnsturm/extensionusagefinder/README.md

 ## Table of contents
 - What does it do?
 - Dependencies
+- User manual
   - Installation
   - How to use
 - Todo

 ## What does it do?